nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Schedule**: A user-defined event that includes information such as a name, date, time, and associated contacts.
+* **Meeting**: A user-defined event that includes information such as a name, date, time, and associated contacts.
 Can be edited, added, or deleted.
+* **Schedule**: A collection of events (meetings) associated with a user’s contacts.
+The schedule can be viewed, modified, and checked for conflicts.
 * **Contact**: An individual or entity that is linked to a schedule.
 Contacts can be added or removed from schedules via commands.

 --------------------------------------------------------------------------------------------------------------------